About Our Hospital

 What education does a veterinarian need?

-Most veterinary degrees require at least 6 years of study at the university level, including a minimum of 2 years of pre-veterinary education and 4 years in a veterinary medicine program.
-Veterinary students usually spend 4,000 hours or more in classroom, laboratory, and clinical study.
+Most veterinary degrees require at least six years of study at the university level, including a minimum of two years of pre-veterinary education and four years in a veterinary medicine program.
+Veterinary students usually spend 4,000 hours or more in the classroom, laboratory, and clinical study.

 To stay current with veterinary medicine, techniques, and technology, practicing veterinarians read scientific journals and attend continuing education symposiums, seminars, and courses.